 03. Find a signature look with Photographic Styles

 If you don't go in for post-production, you can still create a signature visual style with the iPhone camera.
 The Photographic Styles feature allows you to define a style before you shoot, rather like a filter applied before rather than after taking a shot.

 There are four preset Photographic Styles to choose from (Rich Contrast, Vibrant, Warm and Cool), and they can be adjusted to find the balance of tone and warmth you're looking for.
 To get started, open the Camera app in photo mode, swipe up from the bottom and tap on the icon with the three squares.
 You can then swipe through the Photographic Styles.
 Tone and Warmth sliders appear below the viewfinder when you select a style – the phone will remember any changes you make here, retaining them until you change them again.

-An extra iPhone Pro 13 camera tip here: if you find a style you like and want to adopt it as a signature, you can set it as default: Open your iPhone's Settings app, scroll down to Camera and find the Photographic Styles option.
+If you find a style you like and want to adopt it as a signature, you can set it as default: Open your iPhone's Settings app, scroll down to Camera and find the Photographic Styles option.
 Tap to choose which style you want to shoot in and it will automatically be selected every time you open the camera.

 04. Turn off automatic night mode

 Night Mode on the iPhone is impressive, but for the best shots, you probably don't want it kicking in every time you're in a low light situation.
 Sometimes, it makes night shots look like they weren't taken at night at all, which often isn't what you want.
 It can also lead to blurry pictures if you're trying to shoot a subject that's moving.